digdir/dialogporten/README.md

 cd .\src\Digdir.Domain.Dialogporten.Infrastructure\
 dotnet ef migrations add TestMigration
 ```
+## Testing

+Besides ordinary unit- and integration tests, there are test suites for both functional end-to-end testing implemented with [K6](https://k6.io/).

+See `tests/k6/README.md` for more information.

 ## Development in local and test environments
 To generate test tokens see https://github.com/Altinn/AltinnTestTools.
 There is a request in the Postman collection for this.